 Facts About Our Work in Grenada

 Food For The Poor works with partners such as Caritas and the Bishop’s Office in Grenada, which helps in the distribution of Gifts In Kind to families in need.
 Food For The Poor donors also work with three orphanages as part of the Angels Of Hope program.
-Forty-five children have a home, food and people to give them loving care.
+Fifty children have a home, food and people to give them loving care.
 The children also receive donated items such as food, clothing, personal hygiene products, shoes, and school materials every month.